How to Redact PII Before Sending to an LLM: Chat, RAG, and AI Agents

 def redact(text: str) -> str:

-# how each entity type is handled: mask, replace, drop, encrypt.
+# entity type is handled: mask, replace with synthetic, drop, or encrypt.

 return requests.post(